oneapi-src/level-zero-spec/core/PROG.md

 ## <a name="arg">Sampler</a>
 The API supports Sampler objects that represent state needed for sampling images from within Module functions.
-The ::xeDeviceCreateSampler function takes a sampler descriptor (::xe_sampler_desc_t):
+The ::xeSamplerCreate function takes a sampler descriptor (::xe_sampler_desc_t):

 | Sampler Field    | Description                                           |
 | :--              | :--                                                   |